64kramsystem/personal_notes/topics/bevy.md

 States are the global app states.
 It's convenient to use plugins to group systems to use with states.

 WATCH OUT!
 Since states are internally implemented via run criteria, they will conflict with other run criteria uses, e.g. fixed timestep.
+In order to work this around, use the [iyes_loopless crate](https://github.com/IyesGames/iyes_loopless).

 Setup: